-1) WordPress Plugins
+1) Update your WordPress Plugins

 Your hosted WordPress installation will have some plugins installed and from time to time these will be patched, improved and in some cases be given security improvements.
-You will know if an update is due on your WordPress plugins as a circle with a number will appear after the Plugins section on the left hand column of your WordPress Dashboard.
-Simply click into the Plugins section, select the plugins for upgrade and hit the Upgrade button.
-It is a straight forward process which is worth checking for every few days.
+You will know if an update is due on your WordPress plugins as a circle with a number will appear after the Plugins section on the

-2) WordPress Installation Updates
+2) Check your WordPress Installation Updates

-3) Framework Updates
+3) Check for WordPress Framework Updates

 If you use purchased or 3rd party WordPress Themes, these may come with a Theme Framework.
 These framework updates are sometimes overlooked and people don’t even know they are there.
 Most often if you click Appearance -> Themes you may see an extra dropdown for Update Framework…this may also appear further down the Dashboard left column under Theme Options. you should always know what theme you are working with so that you don’t inadvertently delete or change settings for the theme – also if you are on twitter / the web you may see notifications or alerts for certain themes saying that updates are available for potential security loopholes etc.

 This is one of the biggest problems on sites which have been attacked or hacked – people don’t set the correct permissions on files and folders.
 Setting permissions using

-5) Table naming and Admin usernames
+5) WordPress Table naming and Admin usernames

 One other way of protecting WordPress is when installing the system to avoid calling your tables wp_ (this is the default for WordPress) and also by not allocating admin as the username but by choosing something else.
 This helps avoid attacks on known